Skaruts/Lua-Enum/README.md

   "SATURDAY",
 }, "days")        -- optional enum name
 ```
-You can add a string as a second argument to name it, although this isn't useful for anything other than if you happen to want to print the enum with a name, rather than just `enum { ... }`.
+You can add a string as a second argument to name it, although this is pretty useless for anything other than if you happen to want to print the enum with a name, rather than just `enum { ... }`.

 After that you can use it:
 ```lua